-Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers.
+Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

 The recommendations surrounding what makes a strong password have changed, however.
 And so have the methods used to crack them.

-We examine some of the best – and worst – ways to create passwords, and explain how you can make strong passwords that won't be cracked.
+We examine some of the best – and worst – ways to create passwords and explain how you can make strong passwords that won’t be cracked.

 Password Examples – Good and Bad

-Don't wait until something goes badly wrong.
-Update your passwords to stronger ones now, while your accounts are secure, and you won't regret it.
+Don’t wait until something goes wrong.
+Update your passwords to stronger ones now, while your accounts are secure, and you won’t regret it.

 Good Passwords

 - Don’tStopBelieving – Using song lyrics in a passphrase can be a very easy way of remembering a secure password.
 This will be very difficult for a computer to brute force attack successfully.
-But be wary of lyrics from music that you may have listed as your favourite on social media.
+But be wary of lyrics from music that you may have listed as your favorite on social media.

 - BatmanIsTheGreatestHeroOfAllTime – Using a memorable phrase can be an effective way of creating a password.
 Again, don't pick one that people may be able to guess.